 - How much time and investment are spent on manually creating and distributing statements and general communications with licensors, talent, and partners versus automating statement notifications

 …as well as managing even larger-impact variables for potential revenue growth, such as:

 - The overall revenue performance of a singular piece of content, broken out into the unique foundational rights attribute combination we reviewed earlier

 - Ensuring compliant usage of content during creation, distribution, and usage

 - Tracking licensed (and non-licensed) content you want to use in your game

 - Properly setting expectations by dialing in your forecast’s royalty expenses

 - Estimating the market value of licensed-in content

 Without the proper management system in place, you’re leaving your brand and company vulnerable to the dangers of contract infringements, content misuse, and miscommunication with talent and clients.
-For example, the National Music Publishers’ Association is suing Roblox for copyright infringement for $200 million.
-In another instance, Gearbox developers resigned and created their own studio after receiving less-than expected royalty compensations for their work on hit videogame Borderlands 3.
-Both Roblox and Gearbox face long-term damage from their non-compliance; in one instance, Roblox will have to payout a huge sum while Gearbox will be losing exceptional staff and gaining new competition.
+For example, the National Music Publishers’ Association is suing Roblox for $200 million for copyright infringement.
+In another instance, Gearbox developers resigned and created their own studio after receiving less-than-expected royalty compensations for their work on hit videogame Borderlands 3.
+Both Roblox and Gearbox face long-term damage from their non-compliance.
+Roblox will have to pay out a huge sum while Gearbox will be losing exceptional staff and gaining new competition.
 Negative press will also cause further damage to a brand’s reputation.
 To avoid unnecessary damage, it’s vital to have a good management system in place.